New Jersey Leave Laws

 Although New Jersey’s authorities are silent regarding many vacation policy issues, based on the contractual emphasis New Jersey has placed on vacation policies, an employer is likely free to implement the vacation policy of its choosing.
 NJ Dept. of Labor FAQs.
 An employer would be required to comply with the terms of its policy or contract.
 NJ Dept. of Labor FAQs.

-An employer in New Jersey may be required to provide an employee unpaid sick leave in accordance with New Jersey’s Family Leave Act and the federal Family and Medical Leave Act or other federal laws.
-An employee may also be entitled to benefits under New Jersey’s Family Leave Insurance program, which is funded by employee payroll deductions.
+Additionally, employers in New Jersey may be required to provide employees unpaid sick leave in accordance with New Jersey’s Family Leave Act and the federal Family and Medical Leave Act or other federal laws.
+Employees may also be entitled to benefits under New Jersey’s Family Leave Insurance program, which is funded by employee payroll deductions.

 New Jersey law does not require private employers to provide employees with either paid or unpaid holiday leave.
 NJ Dept. of Labor FAQs In New Jersey, a private employer can require an employee to work holidays.
 A private employer does not have to pay an employee premium pay, such as 1½ times the regular rate, for working on holidays, unless such time worked qualifies the employee for overtime under standard overtime laws.
 If an employer chooses to provide either paid or unpaid holiday leave, it must comply with the terms of its established policy or employment contract.